 - Aviagen’s treatment plan will not protect the groundwater along this section of Peters Mountain.

-- Aviagen’s operations put the community’s pristine water supply at risk.
+- Aviagen’s operations put the community’s pristine but vulnerable water supply at risk.

 Suggested Requests to DEP